-Reportable Conduct refers to any matter that you know, or have reasonable grounds to suspect:
+Reportable conduct refers to any matter that you know, or have reasonable grounds to suspect:

-- misconduct (including fraud, negligence, default, breach of trust or duty); - an improper state of affairs or circumstances in relation to the Company, or in relation to the tax affairs of the Company; - the Company (including Employees or Officers) have engaged in conduct that constitutes an offence against, or a contravention of, a provision of any of the following Commonwealth laws: - the Corporations Act; - the Superannuation Industry (Supervision) Act 1993 (Cth); - the ASIC Act 2001 (Cth); - o the Banking Act 1959 (Cth); - o the Financial Sector (Collection of Data) Act 2001 (Cth); - the Insurance Act 1973 (Cth); - o the Life Insurance Act 1995 (Cth); or - the National Consumer Credit Protection Act 2009 (Cth), - an offence was committed against any other Commonwealth law punishable by imprisonment for a period exceeding 12 months; or - there is a danger to the public or financial systems.
+- misconduct (including fraud, negligence, default, breach of trust or duty); - an improper state of affairs or circumstances in relation to Diatreme, or in relation to the tax affairs of Diatreme; - Diatreme (including employees or officers) have engaged in conduct that constitutes an offence against, or a contravention of, a provision of any of the following Commonwealth laws: - the Corporations Act; - o the Superannuation Industry (Supervision) Act 1993 (Cth); - the ASIC Act 2001 (Cth); - o the Banking Act 1959 (Cth); - o the Financial Sector (Collection of Data) Act 2001 (Cth); - the Insurance Act 1973 (Cth); - o the Life Insurance Act 1995 (Cth); or - the National Consumer Credit Protection Act 2009 (Cth), - an offence was committed against any other Commonwealth law punishable by imprisonment for a period exceeding 12 months; or - there is a danger to the public or financial systems.

-For example, Reportable Conduct may refer to, but is not limited to:
+For example, reportable conduct may refer to, but is not limited to:

-- illegal conduct; - insider trading; - fraud, money laundering or misappropriation of funds; - dishonest or unethical behaviour and practices; - · offering or accepting a bribe; - financial irregularities; - failure to comply with, or breach of, legal or regulatory requirements; - health, safety and environmental issues; - conduct which indicates a significant risk to public safety or the stability of, or confidence in, the financial system (even if it does not involve a breach of a particular law); or - engaging in, or threatening to engage in, detrimental conduct against a person who has made a Disclosure or is believed or suspected to have made or be planning to make a Disclosure under this Policy, regardless of whether they are an Eligible Whistleblower.
+- illegal conduct; - insider trading; - fraud, money laundering or misappropriation of funds; - dishonest or unethical behaviour and practices; - · offering or accepting a bribe; - financial irregularities; - failure to comply with, or breach of, legal or regulatory requirements; - health, safety and environmental issues; - conduct which indicates a significant risk to public safety or the stability of, or confidence in, the financial system (even if it does not involve a breach of a particular law); or - engaging in, or threatening to engage in, detrimental conduct against a person who has made a disclosure or is believed or suspected to have made or be planning to make a disclosure under this Policy, regardless of whether they are an eligible whistleblower.